Avalanche vs. Kings Prediction & Picks - October 11

 Avalanche vs. Kings Prediction & Picks: Line, Spread, Over/Under - October 11

-The Los Angeles Kings and Colorado Avalanche take the ice in the first game of the season at Crypto.com Arena on Wednesday, October 11 at 10:00 PM ET on TNT.
+The Colorado Avalanche and Los Angeles Kings square off for the season opener at Crypto.com Arena on Wednesday, October 11 at 10:00 PM ET on TNT and Max.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.

-As teams hit the ice for the beginning of the NHL season, here's who we predict will take home the victory in Wednesday's action.
+As the puck drops for the start of the NHL season, here's who we predict will secure the win in Wednesday's action.

 Avalanche vs. Kings Predictions for Wednesday

-Our computer projections model for this matchup calls for a final result of Kings 4, Avalanche 3.
+Our computer model for this encounter expects a final tally of Kings 4, Avalanche 3.

 - Computer Predicted Spread: Kings (-0.6)